splitsh/lite/README.md

 **tl;dr**: **splitsh-lite** is a replacement for the `subtree split` Git built-in command that is much faster and has more features at the same time.

-When starting a new project, do you store all the code in one monolith repository?
+When starting a new project, do you store all the code in one monolithic repository?
 Or are you creating many repositories?

 Both strategies work well but both have drawbacks as well. **splitsh** helps use